akralj/astro-cms-daisyui/README.md

 ### Deployment to custom domain my.domain.com

+- set CNAME in your DNS to {username}.github.io
 - add CNAME file to root of project with the domain name, e.g. my.domain.com
 - click enforce https, to redirect http to https